Back to blog

 • Unmistakable romantic symbolism

-• Works best as a solitaire or with minimal accent stones
+• Works best as a solitaire or with minimal accent stones so the shape remains the focal point

 Alternative Center Stones: Blue Sapphires and Colored Gemstones

-Why Consider Sapphires?
+Why Consider a Blue Sapphire?

 Different shapes interact with sapphire's color in unique ways:

-Beyond Blue: Other Gemstone Options
+Beyond Blue: Other Gemstone Center Stone Options

-Lab-Grown Diamonds: Modern Technology Meets Timeless Beauty
+Lab-Grown Diamonds: Modern Technology, Timeless Beauty

 Shape Considerations for Lab-Grown Diamonds

 Round brilliants in lab-grown diamonds deliver the same exceptional sparkle and fire.
+Because they cost considerably less, you can often size up without stretching your budget.

-Benefits of Lab-Grown Options
+Benefits of Lab-Grown Diamond Engagement Rings

-Why Custom Design Matters
+Why Custom Design Makes the Difference

-The Design Process
+Our Design Process

 Popular Custom Requests